A Quick Body Image Quiz

-According to the behavioral health therapists at Green Mountain at Fox Run, when our motivation to lose weight is appearance, it doesn’t hold up.
+According to the behavioral health therapists at Green Mountain at Fox Run, when our motivation is to lose weight because of our appearance, it doesn’t hold up.
 It works against us because we get depressed.
 We think we have too far to go, or things aren’t changing quickly enough.
 When we compare ourselves to others, we’re likely to give up right then.

 Add to that our tendency to project our thoughts onto others.
 For example, we might think the person at the next table is watching us eat, questioning why we would choose certain foods because we’re fat.
 In all likelihood,

-There are inappropriate people in this world, however, people who believe they have the right to pass judgment on others.
-What we think about ourselves counts here, too.
-Other people’s comments may hurt the most when they fit with what we already believe about ourselves.
+To be sure, there are inappropriate people in this world — people who believe they have the right to pass judgment on others.
+But what we think about ourselves may count the most.
+Other people’s comments may hurt but when they fit with what we already believe about ourselves, they can hurt even more.
 It’s up to us to choose whether we’re going to take on what others say, or brush it off and get on with living our lives the way we want to.